alejandrocalles/TunaEvolve/docs/tuna_evolve.md

 # in a separate terminal, start a server on port 8001 using 30% of GPU memory
 uv run shinka/launch/vllm.py --model qwen/qwen3-4b --port 8001 --gpu-memory-utilization 0.3
 ```

+However, note that vLLM doesn't support serving two models on the same port,
+so this is not yet interoperable with ShinkaEvolve.
+Also note that launching multiple vLLM servers with a single GPU may
+cause performance issues even if there is enough VRAM.